Rakeshmonkee/DMA/How to Flash/readme.md

 ### 35T

-Everything done here is on the second computer
+Everything done here is on the second computer.
+Make sure your cable on the DMA is connected to the JTAG port

 > [!IMPORTANT]
 > This will not work with CH347 chips.